A page list and page break indicators allow users in mixed print-digital environments to coordinate their positions.

 The page number always reflects the page that is starting.

-- Does the page break marker placement follow the print position?
+- Should the page break marker placement follow the print position?

 No, page break markers are always placed at the start of the page's content, regardless of whether the page number is printed at the top or bottom of the page in the print edition.
 When a user jumps to a specific page, they want to jump to the start of the content for that page, not the end.